 Our travelers are specifically briefed on not to buy souvenirs made from endangered species – people in remote parts of Central Africa do not always have the same respect towards wildlife as most travelers will have, and can sometimes offer such things for sale.
 This also extends to bushmeat – it is quite common to find antelope, porcupine or even monkey served in restaurants, and we specifically advise our travelers against contributing to the depletion of local populations.

-The presence of tourism to parks such as this also have another effect, in that it shows local populations that the forest can generate sustainable income for their communities in terms of providing jobs, as opposed to the less sustainable alternative of providing food via poaching.
+The presence of tourism in areas such as Oguemoue, where we stay at a tented camp and employ local guides, shows local populations that the forest can generate sustainable income for their communities in terms of providing jobs, as opposed to the less sustainable alternative of providing food via poaching.
 This helps to reinforce in local consciousness the fact that the forest is worth preserving, and is an important factor in preventing poaching.

-PeopleAs well as wildlife, this tour has a strong focus on local culture and different ethnic groups.
+PeopleAs well as wildlife, this tour has a strong focus on local culture.
 Where possible we try to ensure that local people benefit from our presence.

-We spend time with the Babongo pygmies in Gabon.
-Through long association with this area, our local team has established solid relationships with certain groups and our presence here is very much welcomed – we feel that it is very important to be seen as guests here rather than outsiders come to merely look.
-We are able to spend time with the communities learning about their traditions and customs.
+We spend time witnessing a Bwiti ceremony whilst in Lambarene.
+Through long association with this area, our local team has established solid relationships with certain groups and our presence here is very much welcomed – we feel that it is very important to be seen as guests here rather than outsiders coming to merely look.
+We are able to spend time with the community here, learning about their traditions and customs.

 These are very traditional areas with certain codes of behaviour, and the people here are not that accustomed to outsiders.
 We ensure that our travelers are appropriately briefed in order so as not to offend local sensibilities.